Related Topics

 • Economic significance:

-• The value of the natural capital of the BE is estimated at around USD 25 trillion, with the annual value of produced goods and services estimated to be USD 2.5 trillion per year.
+• The value of the natural capital of the blue economy is estimated at around USD 25 trillion, with the annual value of produced goods and services estimated to be USD 2.5 trillion per year.

 • 40% of the world’s population live near coastal areas, more than three billion people access the oceans for their livelihood and 80% of world trade is through the oceans.